Kotlin Help

 // Client code @file:OptIn(MyDateTime::class)

 If you don't want to annotate every usage of APIs that require opt-in, you can opt in to them for your whole module.
 To opt in to using an API in a module, compile it with the argument -opt-in, specifying the fully qualified name of the opt-in requirement annotation of the API you use: -opt-in=org.mylibrary.OptInAnnotation.
-Compiling with this argument has the same effect as if every declaration in the module had the annotation@OptIn(OptInAnnotation::class).
+Compiling with this argument has the same effect as if every declaration in the module has the annotation@OptIn(OptInAnnotation::class).

 If you build your module with Gradle, you can add arguments like this: